 - Offer your customers a discount on their next purchase for referrals received.
 Banks do this all the time.
 You’ve likely seen mailers similar to ones that say you’ll get a $50 bonus in your checking account for referring new customers.

 - Offer a feedback card for customers to fill out.
-And the end of the form, ask satisfied customers for the names of people who they believe can benefit from your products and services.
+And at the end of the form, ask satisfied customers for the names of people who they believe can benefit from your products and services.

 Another way to get new buyers for your company is to network.
 Get out there and meet people, whether in a formal setting, like a Chamber of Commerce small business meeting, or in an informal gathering, like a barbecue in a colleague’s backyard.